-This second class does not depend on proof of reprehensible conduct.
-Under this class, equity will intervene as a matter of public policy to prevent the influence existing from certain relationships from being abused.38

-Relationships that qualify as a 'special relationship' are often determined by a 'smell test'.39 Does the "potential for domination inhere in the relationship itself"?40 Relationships where presumed undue influence has been found include solicitor and client, parent and child, and guardian and ward, "as well as other relationships of dependency which defy easy categorization."41 However, even these close, traditional relationships (i.e. parent and child) do not always attract the presumption and it is
+Under this second class, equity will intervene as a matter of public policy to prevent the influence existing from certain relationships or "special" relationships from being abused.
+Relationships that qualify as a 'special relationship' are often determined by a 'smell test'.
+Does the "potential for domination inhere in the relationship itself"?
+Relationships where presumed undue influence has been found include solicitor and client, parent and child, and guardian and ward, "as well as other relationships of dependency which defy easy categorization."
+However, even these close, traditional relationships (i.e. parent and child) do not always attract the presumption and it is necessary to closely examine the specific relationship for the potential for domination, such as where the parent is vulnerable through age, illness, cognitive decline or heavy reliance on the adult child.
+Geffen v.
+Goodman Estate remains the leading Supreme Court of Canada decision on presumed undue influence.